terra-money/docs/docs/full-node/manage-a-terra-validator/faq.md

 - **Amount of self-bonded Luna:** The amount of Luna a validator self-bonds to its staking pool.
 A validator with a higher amount of self-bonded Luna has more skin in the game, making it more liable for its actions.

 - **Amount of delegated Luna:** The total amount of Luna delegated to a validator.
 A high stake shows that the community trusts this validator; however, this also means that a validator is a bigger target for hackers.
 Large stakes provide large voting power.
 This weakens the network.
 At any given time, if 33% or more of staked luna becomes inaccessible, the network will halt.
-Through incentives and education, we can prevent this by delegating away from validators that have too much voting power.
+Through incentives and education, this weakness can be prevented by delegating away from validators that have too much voting power.
 Validators sometimes become less attractive as their amount of delegated Luna grows.

 - **Commission rate:** The commission applied to rewards by a validator before being distributed to its delegators.